yadavrishikesh/CaseStudy_spatial/README.md

 Our solutions led our team, **DesiBoys**, to secure top positions in multiple sub-competitions, demonstrating the effectiveness of our approach.
 For more details and access to the code, refer to the published version of the paper: [Hazra et al. 2024](https://doi.org/10.1007/s13253-024-00602-4).

 ## References
-Arnab Hazra, *Pratik Nag, *Rishikesh Yadav, and Ying Sun (2024).
+Arnab Hazra, Pratik Nag, **Rishikesh Yadav**, and Ying Sun (2024).
 Exploring the Efficacy of Statistical and Deep Learning Methods for Large Spatial Datasets: A Case Study. *Journal of Agricultural, Biological and Environmental Statistics*. https://doi.org/10.1007/s13253-024-00602-4